 What is the Aro controversy?

 Two main things.
-One is that an Aro lama, Ngak’chang Rinpoche, is not authorized to teach.
-The other is that Aro is based on a “fake terma.”
+One is that an Aro Lama, Ngak’chang Rinpoche, is not authorized to teach.
+The other is that the Aro teachings are based on a “fake terma.”

 Is Ngak’chang Rinpoche authorized to teach?

 Yes.
 Several Tibetan lamas have explicitly said so, verbally and in writing.

 So why did some people say he wasn’t?

 It is hard to know.
 One reason is that, back in the 1980s, one of his former teachers said that Ngak’chang Rinpoche was not authorized.
 That was not true.
 Even if it had been, it is no longer relevant.
 That teacher died in the early 1990s.
 Ngak’chang Rinpoche’s teaching has been explicitly approved by several prominent Tibetan lamas since then.

 Is the Aro gTér a fake terma?

 According to Nyingma doctrine, termas can be “authentic” or “fake.”
 There is a specific, highly-technical meaning for these terms, in Nyingma theory.
 A terma being “authentic” or “fake” has nothing to do with the objective truth of what it says, and nothing to do with the objective history of how it came into being.
 It has to do with its magical history: whether or not the revelation came from non-physical Buddhas.